MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.

-# SVCB/HTTPSSVC parameter for ECHO configuration {#echo}
+# SVCB/HTTPSSVC parameter for ECHO configuration {#echoconfig}

-The SVCB "echo" parameter is defined for conveying the ECHO configuration of an alternative service.
+The SVCB "echoconfig" parameter is defined for conveying the ECHO configuration of an alternative service.
-In wire format, the value of the parameter is an ECHOConfigs vector {{!ECHO}}, including the redundant length prefix.
+In wire format, the value of the parameter is an ECHOConfigs vector
+{{!ECHO}}, including the redundant length prefix.
 In presentation format, the value is encoded in {{!base64=RFC4648}}.

 ## Client behavior {#echo-client-behavior}